 import ArcGIS

-let point =Point(x: -4.4978, y: 48.3828, z: 62.0133, spatialReference: .wgs84)
+let point = Point(x: -4.4978, y: 48.3828, z: 62.0133, spatialReference: .wgs84)

-let camera =Camera(locationPoint: point, heading: 41.65, pitch: 71.2, roll: 0)
+let camera = Camera(location: point, heading: 41.65, pitch: 71.2, roll: 0)

-scene.initialViewpoint =Viewpoint(targetExtent: point, camera: camera)
+scene.initialViewpoint = Viewpoint(boundingGeometry: point, camera: camera)

 surface.addElevationSource(ArcGISTiledElevationSource(url: .worldElevationService))

-// Sets the surface to the scene's base surface. scene.baseSurface = surface
+// Sets the surface to the scene's base surface.

-// Adds a scene layer from a URL to the scene's operational layers. scene.addOperationalLayer(ArcGISSceneLayer(url: .brestBuildingService))
+// Adds a scene layer from a URL to the scene's operational layers.

 return scene